 The relationship between Iran and the US continues to be a difficult one.
 Currently, there are no formal, diplomatic relations between the Islamic Republic of Iran and the United States.
 This hasn’t always been the case, and the OIAC hopes that through peaceful, democratic change in Iran, the two countries can once again enjoy fruitful diplomatic relations in the future.
 We long for a free Iran with universal suffrage, freedom of the media, and a separation of church and state.
 We advocate for a future Iran that recognizes personal property rights, private investment, and one that upholds the universal declaration of human rights and eliminates all forms of discrimination.
 The OIAC believes that when the people of Iran insist upon a return to democracy, Iran and US relations will improve and a true and lasting peace can be established in the region.

-We engage with optimism advocating for human rights and democracy for the citizens of Iran.
-Our foreign policy seeks a peaceful co-existence between Iran and the U.S. We seek international and regional peace and cooperation.
-We want the relationship between Iran and the U.S. to provide more opportunity for individuals in both countries while creating a better state of affairs for the region and the world.
+We are filled with optimism as we advocate for human rights and democracy for the citizens of Iran.
+Our foreign policy platform seeks a peaceful co-existence between Iran and the U.S. and promotes international and regional peace and cooperation.
+We want the relationship between Iran and the U.S. to provide more opportunity for individuals in both countries and to foster a better state of affairs for the region and the world.